Chart Color Schemes

 Morpeth displays a diverse mix of dwelling types, with above-average rates of outright home ownership

 Morpeth's dwelling structure, as per the latest Census, consisted of 65.2% houses and 34.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Non-Metro NSW had 82.6% houses and 17.4% other dwellings.
-Home ownership in Morpeth stood at 50.8%, with mortgaged dwellings at 29.1% and rented ones at 20.2%.
-The median monthly mortgage repayment was $1,788, higher than Non-Metro NSW's average of $1,733.
-The median weekly rent in Morpeth was $370, compared to Non-Metro NSW's $330.
+This compares to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Morpeth was at 50.8%, with the remaining dwellings either mortgaged (29.1%) or rented (20.2%).
+The median monthly mortgage repayment in Morpeth was $1,788, higher than Regional NSW's average of $1,733.
+The median weekly rent in Morpeth was $370, compared to Regional NSW's $330.
 Nationally, Morpeth's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing